house-of-abbey/GarminHomeAssistant/README.md

 8. There is a [bug in Garmin Express so that when you use that software to amend the application's settings](https://github.com/house-of-abbey/GarminHomeAssistant/issues/194), the page appears in a random language not of your choice.
 I would like to thank user [heviiguy](https://github.com/heviiguy) for his work researching the issue, leading to these references that indicate the authors of Garmin Home Assistant cannot resolve this issue as its a bug in Garmin Express that Garmin are refusing to believe exists!
 See these pages for details:
    - [Garmin Express - Wrong Language](https://forums.garmin.com/developer/connect-iq/i/bug-reports/garmin-express---wrong-language)
    - [Incorrect language displayed for custom data fields](https://forums.garmin.com/developer/connect-iq/f/discussion/388137/incorrect-language-displayed-for-custom-data-fields)

+# Authors & Contributors

+For an up to date list of all authors and contributors, please check the [contributor's page](https://github.com/house-of-abbey/GarminHomeAssistant/graphs/contributors).
+Thank you all for improving this application.